plotdb/form/doc/widget.md

  - `isEqual(u,v)`: compare `u`, `v` and only return true if `u` and `v` are equivalent.
  - `validate(v)`: optional.
 Validate the given value ( the stored value, maybe structued ) manually
    - when provided, it should also update status manually with `status()`
-   - return value: a list of errors, optionally in Promise.
+   - return value: a list of errors, optionally in Promise, or an object with following fields:
+     - `status`: expected status
+     - `errors`: list of errors ( if any )
-   - even if provided, `widget` will still validate its emptyness and terms (if any).
+   - even if provided, `widget` will still validate its emptyness and terms (if any) unless status 3 is returned.
  - `content(v)`: return semantic content instead of structure content.
    - if omitted, return the value from `value()` directly
    - return value may still be a structured data such as array or object, if widget intetionally does this.